What is the difference between hypnosis and hypnotherapy?

 Solution focused hypnotherapy is also a brain-based therapy.
 Understanding how our brain works is a powerful tool for clients because it enables them to cope and perform better.
 Right from the initial consultation, we explore how the brain is working in in any given situation and what we can do to encourage it to work in a more positive way.
 This helps us to overcome our symptoms and difficulties rather than exacerbating them.

-I understand that making the decision to reach out for support or to make an appointment is a big step to take, and that’s one of the reasons I offer a complimentary consultation.
+I understand that making the decision to reach out for support or to make an appointment is a big step to take, and that’s one of the reasons I offer a free initial chat and discovery call.
 It’s a chance for us to talk and get to know each other a little and understand the issues without obligation and ensures that hypnotherapy it is the right solution for you.

 Find out how hypnotherapy can help you